 Skip to main content

-Image of TRU by Hilton Hotel
+TRU by Hilton

-Value Engineering case study, TRU by Hilton in Honduras, was facing material cost fluctuations and limited availability of imported components.
+TRU by Hilton in Honduras, was facing material cost fluctuations and limited availability of imported components.
 PK SPACES led a strategic value engineering process focused on local sourcing and material substitution, ensuring cost efficiency without sacrificing brand compliance or visual integrity.

 Deliver TRU by Hilton–compliant FF&E under a fixed project budget

-Identify cost-saving material alternatives that align with brand aesthetics and durability requirements.
+Identify cost-saving material alternatives that align with brand aesthetics and durability requirements

 Shorten lead times and reduce freight costs by sourcing fabrics and finishes locally.